-The definition of tenure to be used in each campus policy should recognize that tenure is an affirmative commitment by the Board of Trustees to a faculty member, generally offered after a probationary period of employment, of a right to continuing employment except upon dismissal for cause, retirement, resignation, bona fide financial exigency of the campus or division in which tenure is held, or major curtailment or formal discontinuance of a program or department of instruction.
+The deﬁnition of tenure used in each institutional policy should recognize that tenure is an afﬁrmative commitment by the Board of Trustees to a faculty member, generally offered after a probationary period of employment, of a right to continuing employment except upon dismissal for cause, retirement, resignation, bona ﬁde ﬁnancial exigency of the institution or division in which tenure is held, or major curtailment or formal discontinuance of a program or department of instruction.

+University of Alabama System Board Rule 301, as amended November 15, 2008, further states that tenure is held by a faculty member "only at the institution in which tenure has been awarded, not in the System as a whole."

-UAH adopts the statement of the nature of tenure reflected in Board Rule 310, as quoted above.
-A tenure contract is for an academic year and gives the faculty member the contractual right to be employed for succeeding academic years until the faculty member resigns, retires, is discharged for cause, is terminated pursuant to bona fide financial exigency, or major curtailment or formal discontinuance of a program or department of instruction, or becomes permanently disabled or dies.
-This contract is subject to the terms and conditions of employment that exist from one academic or calendar year to the next, but such terms will not be inconsistent with this policy, nor will a faculty member be reduced in rank except for just cause.
+A tenure contract is for an academic year and gives the faculty member the contractual right to be employed for succeeding academic years until the faculty member: (1) resigns; (2) retires;

+(3) is discharged for cause in accordance with the criteria and procedures speciﬁed in Section 7.14; (4) is terminated pursuant to bona ﬁde ﬁnancial exigency of the institution or division in which tenure is held, or a major curtailment or formal discontinuance of a program or department of instruction; (5) becomes permanently disabled and the disability prevents the faculty member from performing the essential functions of the job with or without reasonable accommodation that does not cause undue hardship to the university; or (6) dies.
+This contract is subject to the terms and conditions of employment that exist from one academic or calendar year to the next, but such terms will not be inconsistent with this policy.
-Tenure is granted only to those faculty members who show evidence of substantial growth and future promise.
-Except in unusual circumstances, tenure will be granted only to persons with a terminal degree.
-The respective faculties of the UAH Library and of the UAH colleges of Administrative Science, Engineering, Liberal Arts, Nursing, and Science have the responsibility for recommending action on tenure.
-Board Rule 310 further states that tenure is held "only in the unit in whose name tenure has been awarded, not in the system as a whole."

-7.3.3.2 Tenure at Time of First Appointment

-The university administration may offer tenure to new members of the faculty at the time of first employment to the position of associate professor or professor.
-Any recommendation for tenure or academic rank must include consideration by the faculty of the appropriate department (or equivalent academic unit) and the appropriate college using established criteria.
-No award of tenure or promotion in rank and no offer of employment stipulating tenure and rank will be made without securing the explicit recommendation of the tenured faculty in the department (or equivalent academic unit) in which the faculty member is, or will be, based.
-The process leading to these recommendations must agree with the process normally followed when the department (or equivalent academic unit) recommends tenure or promotion in rank for internal candidates.
-For external candidates this process normally coincides with the reviewing process for hiring, and the applicant's employment file for hiring may replace the dossier required of internal candidates seeking tenure and/or promotion in rank.
+Tenure is normally awarded after a probationary period, but may be awarded to a faculty member at the time of ﬁrst employment.
+Criteria and procedures for awarding tenure are speciﬁed in Sections 7.5.2 and 7.10, respectively.

-7.4 Faculty Search, Appointment, and Orientation ProceduresBefore initiating a search for full or part-time faculty, the department chair must consult and follow carefully the university's affirmative action plan and checklist of affirmative action procedures.
-Employment of non-U.S. citizens is subject to immigration laws; the chair should consult with the UAH Security Officer and Immigration Specialist early in the search process about compliance with these laws.
+7.3.Faculty Search, Appointment, and Orientation Procedures

+UAHuntsville is committed to complying with federal and state laws prohibiting discrimination in employment and regulating the employment of non-citizens.
+Before initiating a search for a faculty position, the Department Chair or other administrative ofﬁcer responsible for the search must consult and follow carefully the university's afﬁrmative action plan and checklist of afﬁrmative action procedures and must consult with the UAH Security Ofﬁcer and Immigration Specialist early in the search process about compliance with these laws.